Salonika Medic

 The hospitals were subject to much bombing, which Arthur detailed in his diary.
 German planes passed overhead daily and on 2 August 1916 five bombs were dropped, one close to the 36th Sisters’ quarters.
 On 10 August two marquees were hit and on 17 August eight bombs fell.
 As Arthur noted, the hospitals were clearly marked with red crosses but ‘there was always the excuse of the railway being alongside’.

 As was all too common in Salonika, malaria affected the staff as well as the patients, putting an additional strain on the medical services.
+Vertekop proved to be an unhealthy spot, with a high incidence of mosquitoes and dysentery was common too.
 The shortage of water was another concern, and the same water had to be used for multiple purposes.
 All the time the heat was terrific.
-He noted that during September 1916, 32 Nursing Sisters left to form the staff of the 41st General Hospital, which was also with the Royal Serbian Army.
+By the end of August, staff shortages meant that reinforcements were sent and even convalescent Serbs were used as temporary orderlies.
+Arthur noted that during September 1916, 32 Nursing Sisters left to form the staff of the 41st General Hospital, which was also with the Royal Serbian Army.

 Arthur, himself was treated for malaria in October.
 He was recovered by Christmas 1916, which he described in some detail.
 Christmas Dinner consisted of turkey for the Officers and Nursing Sisters and pork for the Ordinary Ranks, who had been fattening two pigs for weeks.
 Musical entertainment was organised by the Serbs, whose band of the Timok Division stayed for the week.
 Football games between the two hospitals were organised, with separate competing teams of officers and men.